 If the vehicle has been registered in another state and owned for less than 90 days

 Submit the Vehicle/Vessel Bill of Sale form to show the price of the vehicle or the purchase agreement from the dealership with proof of any taxes paid.
-The form is available in the following languages:

 If the vehicle is new (never licensed before) or was licensed in a foreign country while you were on active duty